OHIF/Viewers/platform/docs/docs/migration-guide.md

 - `StudyPrefetcher` is not currently supported in OHIF v3.
 - The `servers` object has been replaced with a `dataSources` array containing objects representing different data sources.
-- The cornerstoneExtensionConfig property has been removed, you should use `customizationService` instead.
+- The cornerstoneExtensionConfig property has been removed, you should use `customizationService` instead (you can read more [here](./platform/services/ui/customization-service.md))
 - The maxConcurrentMetadataRequests property has been removed in favor of `maxNumRequests`
 - The hotkeys array has been updated with different command names and options, and some keys have been removed.
 - New properties have been added, including `maxNumberOfWebWorkers`, `omitQuotationForMultipartRequest`, `showWarningMessageForCrossOrigin`, `showCPUFallbackMessage`, `showLoadingIndicator`, `strictZSpacingForVolumeViewport`.